kohjingyu/50.005ProgAssignment2/README.md

 ### Example of Successful Output

 Upon a successful execution, the client will close its connection to the server and report the running time.
-The server will also stop accepting incoming submissions.
+The server will patiently await the next connection.

 ![Successful Execution](images/success.png)